ErpNetDocs/info/partners/partner-program-requirements-and-benefits.md

 # Partnership Requirements and Benefits

 Your business can benefit in multiple ways from becoming a member of our partner network.
-Our partner program provides several levels of partnerships, depending on the level of your commitment with our products and services.
+Our partner program provides several levels of partnerships, depending on the level of your commitment to our products and services.

 The levels are: